DLM-IBM/glossary/index.md

 {: #x4015600}

 An item that prevents progress or a work item to track something that prevents progress.

-### inclusive gateway
-{: #x4626646}

-A gateway that creates alternative or parallel paths in a process flow where all outgoing sequence flow condition expressions are evaluated independently.

 ### infrastructure as a service (IaaS)
 {: #x4585332}